 As with many creative endeavours one persons “outstanding work” is another persons “it’s ok”, but you soon get to see what draws people to recognise the best pictures.

 We use a high resolution projector for our competitions with 1600 pixels wide, and 1200 pixels tall.
 You need to resize your image to fit within these dimensions.
 However images do not need to be exactly 1600 x 1200 pixels, portrait images must be a maximum of 1200 pixels tall.
 Please check out the article on resizing images for digital projection elsewhere on our site.

-Printed competitions are for mounted prints only, please ensure that any mounts are 50cm x 40cm (20 x 16 inches) please.
+Printed competitions are for mounted prints only, please ensure that any mounts are no bigger than 50cm x 40cm (20 x 16 inches) please.